Want to know how to repurpose a white paper?

 This white paper focused on the Good Night™ sleep app, using a classic problem/solution format.

 We gathered ample proof for each section, going all the way back to Thomas Edison.

 For the problem, we found studies that quantified the cost of sleep deprivation per employee, per year.

-Next we outlined the traditional solutions employees use to tackle the problem—including sleeping pills—and why these don’t work.
+Next we outlined the traditional solutions employees use to tackle the problem—such as sleeping pills—and why these don’t work.

 For a new, improved solution, we presented the evidence for the cognitive behavioral therapy approach embodied in the app, and how cellphone apps can spark changes in behavior.

-The paper ended up 15 pages long, including five pages of front matter and sources.
+The paper turned out 15 pages long, including five pages of front matter and sources.

 A note on the design: The rather plain formatting of this paper was done deliberately.
 The target audience tends to look at medical and HR journals, and the designer wanted to match the same somber look.

 Now you know something about the original white paper.
 The rest of this series shows how we repurposed it into many different formats:

 Click any link in the list above to see how to get a better return on your white paper marketing dollars.*